How Our Incorrect View of God Affects Our Daily Lives

 Excelling in life and enjoying our pursuits is not inherently bad.
 In fact, there are passages in Scripture that indicate it pleases God when we delight in daily living, one of them being Ecclesiastes 8:15: “And I commend joy, for man has nothing better under the sun but to eat and drink and be joyful, for this will go with him in his toil through the days of his life that God has given him under the sun."

 What often happens in the heart of sinful humans, however, is when we aren’t worshiping the true God, we inevitably end up worshiping ourselves in some way.
-Wrong views of God lead to wrong views of self because we can only properly understand ourselves when we properly understood the One who created and sustains us.
+Wrong views of God lead to wrong views of self because we can only properly understand ourselves when we properly understand the One who created and sustains us.

 If we underestimate the power and perfection of God, we think we are the ones in control, and then we become puffed up and self-sufficient in times of emotional, material, or relational prosperity.
 We dig ourselves into a pit of pride, whereas Christians are called to humility.
 On the other hand, if we think God is sovereign without being good, we will fail to honor God by being grateful for the blessings of people, talents, and rewards He brings to us through the intermingling of His providence and our Spirit-led efforts.